-Sitka is located on the west side of Baranof Island, 4-1/2 hours by fast ferry from Juneau, 2 hours flying time from Seattle, WA.
+Sitka is located on the west side of Baranof Island, it is serviced by the Alaska Marine Highway and 2 hours flying time from Seattle, WA.

 Sitka was originally occupied by Tlingit Indians.
 Alexander Baranof, chief manager of the Russian–American Co. built a trading post and fort (St. Michael’s Redoubt) north of Sitka in 1799.
 Indians burned down the fort in 1802, but Baranof returned in 1804, and by 1808, Sitka was capital of Russian Alaska.
 Salmon was the mainstay of the economy from the late 1800s until the 1950s, when the salmon population decreased.
 A pulp mill operated at nearby Silver Bay from 1960 to 1993.